tylernford/LRIC/content/_index.md

   - title: Investment
     body: Our diversification, flexibility and patience allow us to lean into a market when the conditions are ripe and lean out of a market when opportunities narrow.
-learn_more:
-  heading: Why Is Texas Our Target Market?
-  body: It’s population is growing by more than 1000 people per day.
-The economy is
-    booming.
-Over the coming years some of the greatest opportunities will be in retail investment and development.
-  photo: "/uploads/placeholder_2.jpg"
 featured:
   heading: Why Is Texas Our Target Market?
   body: It’s population is growing by more than 1000 people per day.
 The economy is